-- Maintain a balanced HRA throughout that period; - Meet current level of capital investment; and - Repayment of required debt - 2.1.9.
-In relation to the General Fund and HRA Capital Investment Programme 2020/21 to 2025/26 (including commitments from previous years and new starts): - The HRA Capital Programme will need to be contained within the a) total programme cost; - The General Fund Capital Budget is substantial but is based on b) the best information available in terms of project costs.
-What is less certain is the actual phasing of expenditure; - The key strategic schemes identified in the Capital Investment c) Programme will be closely monitored in-year; - d) That the funding identified for the approved Capital Investment Programme is delivered and is prudent, affordable sustainable. - 2.1.10.
+- Maintain a balanced HRA throughout that period. - Meet current level of capital investment, and - Repayment of required debt. - 2.1.9.
+In relation to the General Fund and HRA Capital Investment Programme 2021/22 to 2026/27 (including commitments from previous years and new starts): - a) The HRA Capital Programme will need to be contained within the total programme cost. - b) The General Fund Capital Budget is substantial but is based on the best information available in terms of project costs.
+What is less certain is the actual phasing of expenditure.

+- c) The key strategic schemes identified in the Capital Investment Programme will be closely monitored in-year. - d) That the funding identified for the approved Capital Investment Programme is delivered and is proportionate, prudent, affordable, and sustainable. - 2.1.10.
 In relation to the medium to long term Capital Investment Programme: - a) The delivery of the agreed Capital Strategy and Asset Management Plan is a critical priority to enable the matching of resources to needs and priorities.